Captioning Options

 Scenario 1: I need to caption my Canvas Studio videos

 Fullerton College added Canvas Studio in July 2020.
-Canvas Studio allows faculty to create a video library within Canvas by embedding video creation tools built on Screencast-o-matic, providing space to upload and store existing videos, and giving faculty the ability to add YouTube and Vimeo URLs to their Studio.
-There are two different processes for captioning in Canvas Studio.
+Canvas Studio allows faculty to create a video library within Canvas by providing space to upload existing videos and add YouTube and Vimeo URLs.

 Captioning Videos Created or Added to Canvas Studio:

-- The captions may take several minutes to process.
+1. The captions may take several minutes to process.
 (You will receive an email when the auto-generated captions are complete.)

 Captioning YouTube Videos Added to Canvas Studio: